By Wendy C. Brooks, DVM, DipABVP

 This medication will interfere with allergic skin testing.
 Check with your veterinary dermatologist regarding how far in advance this medication should be withheld.

 A formulation called Claritin-D is available combining pseudoephedrine and loratadine.
-This product is not interchangeable with regular Claritin and should not be used without specific veterinary guidance.
+This product is not interchangeable with regular Claritin® and should not be used without specific veterinary guidance.
+If using human loratadine products, be sure they do not contain additional active ingredients that could be toxic to pets.

 Claritin syrup is preserved in propylene glycol and should not be used in cats.